 But we must consider social media as a powerful weapon in our arsenal to fight GBV and gender inequality.
 If we’re ever going to have a just world where equality reigns, we must take to the streets and march, tweet to leaders, listen to survivors, do research, educate ourselves and commit to doing our part.
 Sometimes all we can manage is a retweet and that’s okay because it does help.

-It will take the commitment of all of us to eliminate GBV and participating in the #16Days campaign is a great place to start.
+Together we must Defy Normal and participating in the #16Days campaign is a great place to start.